 This module is suitable for a wide range of candidates, including students and those who would like to develop their IT skills.
 Computer science is a broad field and its applications continue to grow.

 Develop computational thinking abilities and the skills needed to code simple computer programmes.

 |Test, debug and release||

-- Understand key concepts relating to computing and the typical activities involved in creating a program.
+- understand key concepts in computing and the typical activities involved in creating programmes

-- Understand and use computational thinking techniques like problem decomposition, pattern recognition, abstraction and
+- recognise and use computation thinking techniques such as problem decomposition and pattern recognition

 The detailed syllabus for the Computing module is publicly available, so that there is complete clarity about what is covered.